 - Soy – our commitment to responsible soy production includes being a signatory to the Brazilian National Pact for the Eradication of Slave Labor, which monitors suppliers.
 We will not do business with those who appear on this list.

-- Palm – Cargill has developed a global palm policy and we are working towards 100 transparent, traceable and sustainable palm supply chain by 2020, including strict criteria for fair labor rights and human rights.
+- Palm – Cargill has deployed a global palm policy and we are working towards a 100% transparent, traceable and sustainable palm supply chain by 2020, including strict criteria for fair labor rights and human rights.
 As a member of the Round Table on Sustainable Oil (RSPO), our palm plantations are RSPO certified and we offer RSPO certified palm oil products to our customers.

 - Cotton – we are committed to supporting the work being done by governments and organizations like the Association of Cotton Merchants in Europe and the International Labor Organization to find practical solutions to labour issues while fostering responsible economic development.